Graphic illustration by Ron Aich

 The plaintiffs had good intentions when trying to eliminate this buffer zone.
 It’s true that the College Board has increased its parameters for disabled testing due to the college admissions scandal of 2018, where several individuals used disabled testing accommodations to gain an unfair time extension on the SAT.
 But when analyzed closely, this policy helps next to no one, especially in the state of California.
 In a state where most schools have shut their doors since March 13, it’s highly unlikely that many testing centers were open that selectively offered its services to normally-abled students.

-“I was gonna take the SAT in March for the first time, but my test was canceled,” senior Pranay Tiru said.
+“I was going to take the SAT in March for the first time, but my test was canceled,” senior Pranay Tiru said.
 “I haven’t been able to find a testing center since.”

 As far as the state of California is concerned, the lack of an SAT score on a disabled student’s application is a problem that thousands of other normally-abled students share.
 Therefore, the basis on which their argument is founded — the elusive second look given to students who submitted an SAT score — is gone when the majority of the state faces the same problem.